As daunting as it can seem, here’s how to manage former peers that can perpetuate a healthy team dynamic.

 With these fundamental practices, you’ll show how dedicated you are to uplifting your team – and the likelihood of potential drama of “oh we used to be peers” fading away will increase.

 Focus on these fundamentals.
 And soon, you’ll feel firmer in your footing as a new manager of former peers.

 💫 Psst!
-Our software helps you nail the fundamentals of leadership as a new manager: We give you tools to run effective one-on-one meetings, build rapport, share progress – plus give you access to online leadership training through our Training Product coming soon.
-Check out Know Your Team to access all the foundational tools and resources to level up as a new manager.
+Our software helps you nail the fundamentals of leadership as a new manager: we give you guidance on how to run effective one-on-one meetings, build rapport, share progress, and many more topics.
+Sign up for Know Your Team today.